Have you ever been distracted by another singer during worship?

-I share a real-life experience about good singing gone bad and reveal 3 jaw-dropping lessons I learnt.
+I share a real-life story about good singing gone 'bad' and reveal 3 jaw-dropping lessons I learnt.

 Anyways, my mind has skipped back to a visit I took to a church last year in the Summer.
 I'd been visiting, around my own church commitments, for about a year.
 Their worship is very modern and expressive compared to my church.
 Joining them, now and again, meant I could get a good balance of worship plus keep up with the latest worship songs.

 I always sit in the bleachers.
 This particular Sunday, I sat in front of a young lady who was sitting next to a young boy.
-During worship, she proceeded to sing every. single. song. at the top of her voice.
-Every song.
-The boy next to her never flinched.
+During worship, she proceeded to sing every song. at the TOP of her voice.
+Every.
+Single.
+Song.
+The boy sitting next to her never flinched.

 I remember chuckling to myself.
 "I used to do that!", I thought.
 (Back in the day, I used to show off my singing by singing louder than everyone else.
 My attitude at the time was: I don't care.
 I'm worshipping.
 You better get with me or get out!
 Of course, I've grown up a lot since the 90's)